MengjieZhang/mmsrobot/README.md

 catkin_make`

-step 3.if step2 occur error, Try solve it by yourself or you may contacts us through email,until finished step2
+step 3.if step2 occur error, Try solve it by yourself or you may contacts us through email,until finished step2 Copy the robot model to the gazebo workspace:

 `roscd mmsrobot_description
 cd ..